Abilaashss/AgentHacks-AcademicAlly/README.md

-# Paper Pulse
+# AcademicAlly

-Paper Pulse is an AI-powered research paper analysis tool designed to help researchers efficiently extract insights from academic papers.
-Using advanced NLP techniques and the Llama 3 language model, Paper Pulse automates literature review by summarizing papers, extracting key trends, and analyzing research gaps.
+AcademicAlly is an AI-powered research paper analysis tool designed to help researchers efficiently extract insights from academic papers.
+Using advanced NLP techniques and the Llama 3 language model, AcademicAlly automates literature review and generates novel hypothesis by summarizing papers, extracting key trends, and analyzing research gaps.

 ## Features